nespinoza/spotnest/README.md

 # spotnest

-SpotNest is a spot fitting routine which combines Bence Beky's *spot*rod (https://github.com/bencebeky/spotrod) and Multi*Nest* (via Johannes Buchner PyMultiNest, https://github.com/JohannesBuchner/PyMultiNest).
-It is a ready-to-use code, simple to use and modify.
+SpotNest is a spot fitting routine (actually, a wrapper) which combines Bence Beky's *spot*rod (https://github.com/bencebeky/spotrod) and Multi*Nest* (via Johannes Buchner PyMultiNest, https://github.com/JohannesBuchner/PyMultiNest).
+It is a simple, ready-to-use code that is also easy to modify.

 ![SpotNest fit to data](spotnest.png?raw=true "Example of spotnest fit to data")

-Author: Néstor Espinoza (espinoza@mpia.de)
+Author: Néstor Espinoza (espinoza@mpia.de).
+This is a wrapper of the `spotrod` and `PyMultiNest` codes.
+If you use this code, please acknoledge also the authors of those packages.
+Citation for `spotrod`: http://adsabs.harvard.edu/abs/2014arXiv1407.4465B.
+Citation for `PyMultiNest`: http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1402.0004.

 DEPENDENCIES
 ------------

-This code makes use of seven important libraries:
+This code makes use of three important libraries:

 - **Numpy**.
 - **spotrod** (https://github.com/bencebeky/spotrod).